St. John School Science & Engineering Inquiry Project

 - Do not spend more money than absolutely necessary.

 - Make every effort to do original work.
 Original work virtually always results in a better grade.
-(Some students get desperate and just find something on a website, but in most cases this doesn’t impress me nearly as much as doing something on your own.)
+(Some students get desperate and just find something on a website, and that works in an emergency, but in most cases this doesn’t impress me nearly as much as doing something on your own.)

 - This is not your parents’ assignment.
 I expect everything not involving power tools or flammable materials to be completed by you.